What does it mean when you dream about snakes?

-Dreaming of snakes goes hand in hand with many different feelings and emotions: powerlessness, fear, envy, resentment about others’ success.
+Dreaming of snakes goes hand in hand with many different feelings and emotions: powerlessness, fear, envy, or even resentment about others’ success.

 You need to find your own personal meaning among the usual meanings, as dreams can mean different things for different people.